ESIPFed/science-on-schema.org/guides/Dataset.md

 }
 ```

-Becuase there are more things that can be said about how and when a person contributed to a Dataset, we use the [schema:Role](https://schema.org/Role).
+Because there are more things that can be said about how and when a person contributed to a Dataset, we use the [schema:Role](https://schema.org/Role).
 You'll notice that the schema.org documentation does not state that the Role type is an expected data type of author, creator and contributor, but that is addressed in this [blog post introducing Role into schema.org](http://blog.schema.org/2014/06/introducing-role.html). *Thanks to [Stephen Richard](https://github.com/smrgeoinfo) for this contribution*

 ![People Roles](/assets/diagrams/dataset/dataset_people-roles.svg "Dataset - People Roles")